bleonheart/Lilia/documentation/docs/meta/player.md

 **Purpose**

-Retrieves the class index of the player's character.
+Retrieves the class name of the player's character.

 **Parameters**